 Barolo

-Best served with rich foods, Barolo is definitely a wine that should be on your list of popular Italian drinks to try.
+Best served with rich foods, Barolo is a wine that should be on your list of popular Italian drinks to try.

 The Barolo is great to drink in Italy.